tomshaw/linkmate/README.md

 ## Overview

 > LinkMate is a web page bookmarking application powered by Vue.js and Pouch/CouchDb.
-LinkMate a cross browser extension that bookmark web pages and replicate your data effortlessly .
+With LinkMate users can bookmark web pages and replicate their data effortlessly .

 <img src="docs/screenshots/logo.png" alt="LinkMate" title="LinkMate">